 Perfect English doesn’t close deals — clarity and confidence do.
 Prepare the essentials, run the call slowly, confirm understanding, keep a safety net for when you freeze, and close in writing.
 Do that and the language barrier stops being the reason you lose a client.

 Want to walk into your next call without the fear of freezing?
 Create a Talkniva room and speak your own way — we translate, live.
+No subscription — you pay only for the minutes you use.